JosepFanals/CITCEA/README.md

 This repository is meant to include various works related to power systems developed during my internship in CITCEA.
 Right now it contains:

 - The computation of VSC operating points under unbalanced faults, looking for the optimal ones.
 This is the main work under development.
 - A program related to the Proper Generalised Decomposition to solve faster the power flow problem.
-It now provides results with 1e-7 errors.
+It now provides results with an error around 1e-7 pu.

 -----------------
 ### Installation